 Sec.
 1763.
-Actuarial Services Request for Proposal - REVISED (UNENFORCEABLE)
+Actuarial Services Request for Proposal - REVISED

 Requires DHHS to issue a request for proposal for a 3-year contract for actuarial services related to rate setting for traditional Medicaid and Healthy Michigan Plan during the next contract renewal period and to notify the legislature.
 Executive and House delete.
 Senate retains current law.
 Conference revises to require an RFP before the initial contract expiration date of February 28, 2020.
-(Signing letter states section is unenforceable).